verdi327/parallel_test_tutorial/README.md

 **Breakdown**
 * `include Thor::Actions` is the Thor module that gives us access to the gsub_file method
-* `desc` same as `rake` just describes what the action does
+* `desc` same as `rake's desc` just describes what the action does
 * `method_option` denotes how we are going to pass arguments from the command line into our method
-* Then we simply pass it the file, what to look for, and then what to add.
+* Then we simply pass it the file, what to look for, and what to add.

 Now, we should be able to run the following from the command line:
 ```